-In low-pressure and low-temperature applications, the required pipe thicknesses determined by the Barlow formula can be so small that the pipe would have insufficient structural strength.
-For this reason, an absolute minimum thickness to prevent sag, buckling, and collapse at supports should be determined by the user for each size of pipe, dependent upon the materials of construction.
+In some low- to moderate-pressure and temperature applications, the required pressure design wall thickness for piping can be so thin that the pipe would not have sufficient structural strength.
+For this reason, an absolute minimum thickness to prevent sag, buckling, and collapse at supports should be determined by the user for each size of pipe, dependent upon the piping size, span, material of construction, and design temperature.
 The pipe wall should not be permitted to deteriorate below this minimum thickness regardless of the results obtained by the ASME B31.3 or Barlow formulas.